 Products mentioned in this article that I love

 No more stick tight fleas!

 95% of my chickens are stick tight flea free!
 The ones that do still have fleas on them are the broody hens that haven’t dust bathed the dead fleas off.

-Everything you’ll read will say that you absolutely have to pluck each flea off of the hen.
+Everything you’ll read will say that you absolutely have to pluck each flea off of backyard flocks.
 I promise there are easier ways to get rid of fleas on chickens.

 If one or two fleas catch a ride on me into the house I know they’ll soon be done for.
 If you have any questions for me, comment below!
 And remember, stick tight fleas are not the same as your regular, typical flea.

 Was this helpful?
 Pin it for later!